mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 - **[Semantic search in Copilot](semantic-index-for-copilot.md)**: Enable users to find relevant content based on keywords, personal preferences, and social connections

 ## Limitations
-- **Supported Edition**: This Graph Connector is exclusively compatible with Coda Enterprise edition.
+- **Supported Edition**: This Connector is exclusively compatible with Coda Enterprise edition.
 - **Unsupported Edition**: Coda Free, Pro and Team Edition are not supported now due to Coda API restrictions on those editions.

 ## Prerequisites